SuleimanFarah/sunpy/Core:-Feature-Freeze-Checklist.md

 Once this is done there is a couple of things left to do before the first rc release:

+1. Create a new backport label for the newly created branch (https://github.com/sunpy/sunpy/labels)
 1. On release branches we use the milestone checker in the Giles bot to ensure that all backport PRs are attached to a release.
 We need to enable this by editing the `pyproject.toml` file.
 Add the following to this file, somewhere under the `[tool.gilesbot]` heading:

 ```